 A University of Missouri School of Medicine professor who is an enrolled citizen of the Cherokee Nation presented in August at the annual meeting of the Association of American Indian Physicians in Chicago.

-Melissa Lewis, PhD, an assistant professor of family and community medicine, highlighted the purpose and benefits of Remember the Removal, an annual six-month program for Cherokee Nation young adults that culminates in a three-week bike ride.
+Melissa Lewis, PhD, an associate professor of family and community medicine, highlighted the purpose and benefits of Remember the Removal, an annual six-month program for Cherokee Nation young adults that culminates in a three-week bike ride.
 The ride traces the “Trail of Tears” northern route the Cherokee were forced to follow while the U.S. government relocated them from Georgia to Oklahoma in the 1830s.

 Instead of presenting the research herself, Lewis included participants of the program.
 Some of them assisted with research into how the program and ride helped with empowerment, cultural knowledge and decreased cardiovascular risk.
 Lewis said she was surprised to learn the program reduced anxiety, anger and depression among participants.